morethanbest/PerTether/README.md

 ## Introduction
 PerTether is a tool that can automatically initialize a private Ethereum blockchain and execute performance tests on it.
 PerTether is designed based on the performance concerns of the private Ethereum blockchain.
 PerTether can fully test the private Ethereum blockchain in different scenarios with a single start operation.
 There is no need to build test chain and simulate the scenarios manually.
 Researchers only need to deﬁne a simple conﬁguration, PerTether will do the rest steps, which provides convenience for the researchers.
 ## Installation
-If you run our tools you need to install the following software environment.
+If you run our tools you need to follow the following requirements.

+### Hardware requirement

+At  least  4 CPU Cores and 16 GB Memory.
+Ethereum miners need lots of resource, more resource means better performance.

 ### Software requirement